arabiaweather/Raindrops-TQServer/README.md

 - [ ] Create commitAll REST call to commit all non-commited tpops
 - [ ] Creat clearAll Rest call to clear all items in queue and non-commited items
 - [ ] Fix notification to be POST and to send length count
-- [] Clean out code from console logs
+- [ ] Clean out code from console logs
+- [ ] Create NPM installation package